how-toFebruary 1, 2025by Carmanji· 5 min read

 What Makes Kei Trucks Special

-Kei trucks are purpose-built utility machines.
+Kei trucks are purpose built utility machines.
 Despite their small size, they are engineered to haul the full 350 kg (770 lb) payload allowed under kei regulations, and they do it with remarkable efficiency.
 Here is what sets them apart:

 Compact dimensions with real capability.
-A kei truck is roughly half the width of a modern full-size pickup and about two-thirds the length.
+A kei truck is roughly half the width of a modern full size pickup and about two thirds the length.
 Yet the bed is large enough to carry pallets of supplies, landscaping materials, firewood, feed, or tools.
-You can park one in spaces that a side-by-side cannot reach and navigate trails that a full-size truck cannot fit through.
+You can park one in spaces that a side by side cannot reach and navigate trails that a full size truck cannot fit through.

 Fuel economy.
 The small 660cc engines deliver 30-45 mpg depending on the model and driving conditions.
-For a vehicle that hauls material around a property all day, the fuel savings over a full-size truck or even a UTV are substantial.
+For a vehicle that hauls material around a property all day, the fuel savings over a full size truck or even a UTV are substantial.

 The Big Five: Kei Truck Manufacturers